-In addition to sowing wheat, there is one more tradition related to Sveta Barbara.
+In addition to sowing wheat, another tradition is related to Sveta Barbara.
 A branch of cherry with buds should be put into water and left in a warm and bright place.
 The branch will bloom throughout the month and serve as a nice decoration on the table.

 Saint Barbara is the protector of miners, farmers, smelters, and gunners.

 Saint Lucy’s Day is celebrated on December 13.
-Sveta Lucija (Saint Lucy) is a symbol of light in winter darkness.
-Lucy comes from the Latin word “lux, lucis” which means “light”.
+Sveta Lucija (Saint Lucy) symbolizes light in winter darkness.
+Lucy comes from the Latin word lux, lucis which means light.

 Saint Lucy is the protector of sight, glass makers, scribes, weavers, porters, tailors, blacksmiths, and farmers.

 Wheat grains can be purchased at grocery stores, farmer’s markets, and at other shops in early December.
 It is packed in small boxes or packets like the one below.

 There are several ways to sow wheat.
 Below are the steps for sowing and growing Christmas wheat successfully.

 - Saucer(s) or bowl(s)

 - Potting soil or cotton wool